MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-limit-intune-azure.md

 # Understand Intune and Azure AD's device limit restrictions

-Device limit restrictions an be configured two ways:
+Device limit restrictions can be configured two ways:
 - Intune enrollment
 - Azure Active Directory (AD) joined or Azure AD registered

-This article clarifies when and why these limits are configured.
+This article clarifies when these limits are applied based on your configuration.

 ## Intune device limit restrictions